markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 ::: zone pivot="windows-11"

-#### Example: replace pins and allow users to unpin apps
+#### Example: replace default pins and allow users to unpin certain apps

 > [!NOTE]
 > The option to allow users to unpin apps is only available on devices with [KB####](/windows/) or later.
+When targeting this policy, only target devices that are patched, otherwise the pins won't apply.
+If you use Microsoft Intune, you can use [filters](intune/intune-service/fundamentals/filters) to target only devices with the required patch.

+To use this option, add `PinGeneration="1"` to the pins you want to allow users to unpin.
+The value of `PinGeneration` can be any number.
+The value is used to identify the version of the pin.
+If the value changes, the app is pinned again during the next policy update cycle.
+This allows IT admins to repin the app if needed.

-In the following example, all default pins are replaced and two of the apps are pinned with the option `pingeneration`.
-With `pingeneration`, users can unpin the apps and the pins won't be repinned during the next policy update cycle.
+In the following example, the default pins are replaced and three of the apps are pinned with the option `PinGeneration`.
+Pinned elements specified with `PinGeneration` can be unpinned by the users, and they won't be repinned during the next policy update cycle.
+If in the future a value of `PinGeneration` changes, for example from `1` to `2`, the element is pinned again, even if the user unpinned it previously.

 [!INCLUDE [example-replace-pins](includes/example-replace-pins-pingeneration.md)]